SettleMint

 Operating considerations

-- The feature does not move asset units between holders other than the rate-driven deduction.
+• The feature only moves asset units for the rate-driven deduction.
 Force-transfers and other administrative operations are not regulated transfers under this module.

 Troubleshooting